torokrolf/homelab/13-Infrastructure_as_Code_(IaC)/terraform/README.md

 # 1. Using Terraform

-The entire Proxmox infrastructure is managed by Terraform — VMs and LXC containers alike.
-Every resource is cloned from a pre-prepared **golden image** — cloud-init based for VMs, manually prepared templates for LXC containers.
-Existing, manually created resources were brought under Terraform management using `terraform import`.
-This ensures every node is consistently managed, reproducible, and rebuildable.
+The entire Proxmox infrastructure is managed by Terraform, covering both VMs and LXC containers.
+Every resource is cloned from a pre-built **golden image** — cloud-init based for VMs, and a manually prepared template for LXC containers.
+Existing manually created resources were brought under Terraform management using `terraform import`.
+This ensures every node is uniformly managed, reproducible, and rebuildable.

 ---

 <a name="secrets"></a>

-# 2. Secrets management (SOPS+AGE)
+# 2. Secrets Management (SOPS+AGE)

-Sensitive values (Proxmox API token, passwords, SSH keys, MAC addresses) are stored encrypted in `secrets.enc.yaml` using SOPS+AGE.
-This replaces the `terraform.tfvars` file — no unencrypted secrets file exists in the repository.
+Sensitive data (Proxmox API token, passwords, SSH keys, MAC addresses) is stored in the `secrets.enc.yaml` file, encrypted with SOPS+AGE and committed to version control.
+This replaces the `terraform.tfvars` file — there are no unencrypted secrets files in the repository.

 ---

 <a name="templates"></a>

-# 3. Template preparation
+# 3. Template Creation

-Two types of templates are maintained: a **VM template** based on cloud-init (used by Terraform for cloning) and an **LXC template** (cloud-init is not supported on LXC, so a separate approach is needed).
-Both serve the same purpose: a consistent, ready-to-use base state for the Ansible pipeline.
+Two types of templates are maintained: a **VM template** based on cloud-init (used by Terraform for cloning) and an **LXC template** (cloud-init is not supported on LXC, so a separate approach is required).
+Both serve the same purpose: providing a uniform, immediately usable base state for the Ansible pipeline.

 ---

 <a name="golden_image"></a>

 ## 3.1.
-VM template — cloud-init based
+VM Template — cloud-init based

-A base Ubuntu VM is used to prepare the cloud-init template that Terraform clones for every VM.
+The cloud-init template is built from a base Ubuntu VM, from which Terraform clones every VM.

 ### 3.1.1.
-VM base configuration
+Base VM Configuration

-All VMs start from a consistent hardware configuration.
-The **ballooning device** is disabled so that RAM is permanently allocated — this is more reliable than setting identical minimum and maximum memory values.
+All VMs start from a uniform hardware configuration.
+The **ballooning device** is disabled so that RAM is allocated as a fixed amount — this is more reliable than setting minimum and maximum memory to the same value.

 ### 3.1.2.
-Preparing the golden image
+Preparing the Golden Image

 **System update:**